paul-wolf/strgen/README.md

 complicated and changing the requirements is an error-prone and unnecessarily complex task.

-The equivalent using the strgen package is the following:
+The equivalent using the strgen package:

     from strgen import StringGenerator as SG
     SG('[\u\d]{10}').render()